Fenchurch Street railway station: Eastern Counties Railway and London, Tilbury and Southend Railway

 To accommodate the changes, the station was enlarged to designs by George Berkley incorporating a 32 m by 91 m trussed-arch vaulted roof.
 (Note: Peter Kay suggests that the façade was designed by Tite.)
 Two platforms were added at the same time as was a circulating area for L&BR and LTSR traffic.
-The NLR, wanting its own London terminus instead of co-sharing Fenchurch Street, extended its railway towards the new Broad Street station in 1865.
+The NLR, wanting its own London terminus instead of co-sharing Fenchurch Street, extended its railway towards the new in 1865.

 The railway through Stratford was unable to cope with the extra services, so the LTSR planned to build a more direct line from to Gas Factory Junction.
 The third track from Stepney to Fenchurch Street opened in 1856, followed by the direct line from Barking in 1858.
 LTSR services were diverted from Stratford and a spur was opened at Abbey Mills Junction (east of Bromley) which allowed services to and from to operate directly from Fenchurch Street instead of via Stratford.
-On 22 August 1856, the line to Loughton was opened, and Fenchurch Street became the usual terminus for its trains, being much more convenient for City commuters than Bishopsgate.
+On 22 August 1856, the line to Loughton was opened and Fenchurch Street became the usual terminus for its trains, being much more convenient for City commuters than Bishopsgate.